akkhilaysh/id-aggregator-api/thought-process.md

-## Task
+## Project
-Provide a sample implementation of an API that aggregates unique ids consumed via a GET request.
+Building an implementation of an API that aggregates unique ids consumed via a GET request.
 Record the count unique ids in a log file.

 Take any endpoints recieved and trigger POST call for every endpoint and record response in log file.